How are you adapting for COVID-19? (updated June 8, 2021)

 The following measures are in effect:

-- Band members and mentors all practice social distancing
+- Band members and mentors continue to practice social distancing where possible.

 - The number of people handling gear is restricted